dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-bamsnap.rst

 Bamsnap
 =======

-This step uses ``bamsnap`` (reference: https://academic.oup.com/bioinformatics/article-abstract/37/2/263/6069566) to generate a zip archive of bamsnap images for all the variants in the given ``vcf`` file and its associated ``bam`` files.
+This step uses bamsnap to generate a zip archive of IGV-like snapshots with reads information for all the variants and the samples in the target ``vcf`` file.

 * CWL: bamsnap.cwl